EthanRansberger/document-formatter/README.md

 This repository contains scripts for converting Markdown files to formatted DOCX files and subsequently converting them to PDF.
 The scripts are designed to ensure ATS (Applicant Tracking System) friendly formatting, making it easier for job applications.

+## Mission

+The goal of this project is to provide a streamlined, efficient, and high-quality solution for converting Markdown content into professional documents.
+The focus is on maintaining ATS compatibility to enhance the chances of your resume or documents passing through automated recruitment systems like Taleo.

 ## Scripts

 ### `text_to_pretty_docx.py`